 What do you most regret never telling someone?

-When did you last laugh so much… it hurt?
+When did you last laugh so much that your stomach hurt?

 If you had the opportunity to get a message across to a large group of people, what would your message be?

 Is it possible to lie without saying a word?

 What would you do differently if you knew nobody would judge you?

 Are you holding onto something that you need to let go of?

 Who do you love?
 What are you doing about it?

 When is it time to stop calculating risk and rewards, and just do what you know right?